 The establishment, approval, filing, registered capital requirement and day-to-day operational matters of wholly foreign owned enterprises, such as our PRC subsidiaries, Lanting Jishi and Qianhai Xuyi, are regulated by the Wholly Foreign owned Enterprise Law of the PRC, effective in 1986 and as amended in 2000 and 2016, and the Implementation Rules of the Wholly Foreign Owned Enterprise Law of the PRC, effective in 1990, as amended in 2001 and 2014.
 Under those rules, in those cases where the establishment of a given wholly foreign-owned enterprise does not involve any special restriction under applicable PRC regulations, the establishment, breakup, merger or any other major change to such wholly foreign-owned enterprise will be subject to record-filing requirements.
+On March 13, 2019, the National People's Congress promulgated the PRC Foreign Investment Law, effective January 1, 2020 and replacing a trio of existing laws regulating foreign investment in China: namely, the Sino-foreign Equity Joint Venture Enterprise Law, the Sino-foreign Cooperative Joint Venture Enterprise Law and the Wholly Foreign owned Enterprise Law, together with their implementation rules and ancillary regulations.
+The Foreign Investment Law embodies an expected PRC regulatory trend to rationalize its foreign investment regulatory regime in line with prevailing international practice and the legislative efforts to unify the corporate legal requirements for both foreign and domestic investments.
+The Foreign Investment Law references pre-establishment national treatment along with a negative industry list for foreign investment.

-Investment activities in the PRC by foreign investors are principally governed by the Guidance Catalogue of Industries for Foreign Investment, or the Catalogue, which was promulgated and is amended from time to time by the Ministry of Commerce and the National Development and Reform Commission.
-The Catalogue divides industries into three categories: encouraged, restricted and prohibited.
-Industries not listed in the Catalogue are generally open to foreign investment unless specifically restricted by other PRC regulations.
+Investment activities in the PRC by foreign investors are currently principally governed by the Catalogue of Industries that Encourage Foreign Investment and the Special Administrative Measures on Foreign Investment, or the Catalogues, which was promulgated and is amended from time to time by the Ministry of Commerce and the National Development and Reform Commission.
+Industries not prohibited the Catalogue are generally open to foreign investment unless specifically restricted by other PRC regulations.
+The State Council is in charge of issuing the Negative Industry List for Foreign Investment and list industry sectors prohibited to foreign investment.
+The 2019 Catalogue of Industries that Encourage Foreign Investment was promulgated on July 30, 2019.